ghex-org/GHEX/doc_src/scope/scope.rst

 first argument, while subsequent arguments may be required for non-MPI transport layers, such as UCX and Libfabric.

-|GHEX| assumes the availabilty of an MPI library implementation on the platform.
+|GHEX| assumes the availability of an MPI library implementation on the platform.
-While this is not strictly needed conceptually, the vast majority of HPC applications rely on MPI (for instance by using PGAS languages or runtime-systems such as HPX) and, thus, we can take advantage of the infrastructre provided through MPI for our implementation.
+While this is not strictly needed conceptually, the vast majority of HPC applications rely on MPI (for instance by using PGAS languages or runtime-systems such as HPX) and, thus, we can take advantage of the infrastructure provided through MPI for our implementation.
 This simplifies creation of contexts and collection of information about which processes participate in the computation.
 Therefore, the context requires an MPI Communicator as runtime argument, in addition to other possible transport specific arguments.
 The passed MPI Communicator will be cloned by the context.
 For this reason the context should be destroyed before the call to ``MPI_Finalize``.

 Contexts are constructed for a specific *transport layer*.
-The available tranport layers are: MPI, UCX, and Libfabric.
+The available transport layers are: MPI, UCX, and Libfabric.
 The transport layer is represented by a *tag* passed as template argument to the context type.

-In order to guarantee uniform initilization of the contexts, which are highly platform dependent, the user should not call the constructor of the context direcly, but instead the use should use a factory, which returns a ``std::unique_ptr`` to context object instantiated with the proper transport layer.
+In order to guarantee uniform initialization of the contexts, which are highly platform dependent, the user should not call the constructor of the context directly, but instead the use should use a factory, which returns a ``std::unique_ptr`` to context object instantiated with the proper transport layer.
 The syntax looks like this: